shipwright-io/community/ships/0032-image-read-mirror-from-namespace.md

 ## Summary

-This enhancement proposal suggests the introduction a per namespace mirror registry configuration, without loosing the feature of having a global mirror configuration.
+This enhancement proposal suggests the introduction of a per namespace mirror registry configuration, without loosing the feature of having a global mirror configuration.

 ## Motivation